openstack/python-openstackclient/doc/source/command-objects/server.rst

 .. code:: bash

     os server rebuild
-        --image <image>
+        [--image <image>]
         [--password <password>]
         [--wait]
         <server>

 .. option:: --image <image>

-    Recreate server from this image
+    Recreate server from the specified image (name or ID).
+Defaults to the currently used one.

 .. option:: --password <password>